izaxone/dotfiles/README.md

-# nvim
+# Neovim Configuration
-Neovim Config File
+This repository is my current configuration for [Neovim](https://neovim.io/)